 I love that Bigelow Tea is manufactured in the United States, and includes foil packaging to ensure freshness.
-Bigelow Tea uses quality ingredients as well, and comes in a variety of delicious flavors like Green Tea, Vanilla Chai, Cozy Chamomile, Peppermint, and Mint Medley.
+They use quality ingredients as well, and comes in a variety of delicious flavors like Green Tea, Vanilla Chai, Cozy Chamomile, Peppermint, and Mint Medley.

-When I was wandering through my local Walmart store on a shopping trip, I picked up the Constant Comment flavor.
-It’s a black tea with hints of orange and spice, and I knew it would be perfect paired with my Cranberry Orange Almond Biscotti.
+When I was wandering through the store on a recent shopping trip, I picked up the Constant Comment flavor.
+It’s a black tea with hints of orange and spice, and I knew it would be perfect paired with my Cranberry Orange Biscotti.

 Making biscotti from scratch is much easier than you may think, and it’s so forgiving because it’s twice baked.
 That’s what makes it extra crispy and perfect for dunking. 🙂

 - Start off whisking together your dry ingredients, then cream the sugar and orange zest together.

 - Add the eggs and vanilla, then beat in your dry ingredients.